ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 ### Fee
 No registration fee is required, but participation is reserved for members of the Italian Society of the Veterinary Laboratory Diagnosticians (SIDiLV).
 To become a member, click on this link: [https://sidilv.org/registrazione/](https://sidilv.org/registrazione/)
 <br>
-Participation is limited to **16** in-person participants on a first-come-first-serve basis.
+Attendance is limited to **16** participants in person on a first-come, first-served basis.
 <br>
 <br>